 You feel compelled to keep painful memories alive, not forgive, and take revenge.

 I was not living in each trauma continuously.
-Still, the consecutive traumatic experiences had conditioned me to live in a space where many times, I felt that any form of an adverse occurrence was assigned to attack me or break me down even further.
+Still, the consecutive traumatic experiences had conditioned me to live in a space where I often felt that any form of an adverse occurrence was assigned to attack me or break me down even further.
 Yet, many of the traumatic affairs were probably just happenstance.
-However, no matter the case, anger and rage became my ride or die companions.
+However, anger and rage became my ride-or-die companions no matter the case.
 We became bosom buddies, and I felt empowered whenever I became angry or outraged.
 That false sense of power eventually became my armor.
 I protected my partners in crime at all costs, and it did not matter who got in the way of our fire—myself, anger, and rage would burn them all.

 The turning point occurred when my husband and I were having a minor spat.
 I was enraged!
 I was plotting ways I could harm my beloved.
 I remember sitting on the stoop of our apartment when he asked me, “What is wrong with you?”
 I replied, “I don’t know.
 All I know is that I AM FURIOUS.”
 That very night I prayed, “God, I don’t know what is wrong with me, but I know I am not okay, and I need help.”

 The next day I went to campus; I was a college student at the time, there were flyers everywhere.
-Everywhere I turned, flyers were plastered on walls offering help for women of color.
-I cannot remember the exact words, but the bulletins were a sign to me from God.
+EFlyerswere plastered on walls, offering help for women of color.
+Around I turned, I could not remember the exact words, but the bulletins were a sign to me from God.
 I contacted the number to sign up for the seminar.
 Something about the flyer penetrated my soul, and I could not get it out of my mind.
 I looked forward to finding out more.

 The seminar was on a Sunday afternoon.
 When I arrived, the room was full of women of all cultures and ethnicities.
 The facilitator was a black woman, Barbara Jackson.
 She guided us through a series of exercises.
 Towards the end, she asked who wanted to meet with her privately.
 I signed up immediately.
 Little did I know, I was about to face all those traumas I thought were so far behind me.